 1. Koh Rong Samloem, Cambodia

-A short boat ride from Sihanoukville, Koh Rong Samloem feels like another world.
-No loud bars, no flashing lights — just soft sand, turquoise water, and wooden huts on the beach.
-Electricity here only runs part of the day, so nights are lit by stars and candles.
-It’s one of the best spots for travellers who want tropical peace without the noise of typical beach parties
+A short boat ride from Sihanoukville, Koh Rong Samloem is a tropical island paradise where time slows down.
+No loud bars, no flashing lights, just soft sand, turquoise water, and wooden huts on the beach.
+Electricity runs only part of the day, so nights are lit by stars and candles.

 Life moves slowly here.
-You can kayak through mangroves, snorkel near coral reefs, or just swing in a hammock by the shore.
-There’s something magical about waking up to the sound of waves instead of alarms
+You can kayak through mangroves, snorkel near coral reefs, or swing in a hammock by the shore.
+This is one of the best spots for travellers seeking quiet islands and tropical island vacations without the noise of typical beach parties.

 2. Caye Caulker, Belize